A-Girish/Amotech-Internship-Log/README.md

-Amotech Internship Log
+⚡ Amotech Internship Log

 Documentation of my work, learning, and projects completed during my Embedded Systems / Automation Developer Internship at Amotech Labs.

-This repository serves as a technical logbook for everything I build, study, and experiment with throughout the 6-month internship period.
+This repository acts as a technical logbook where I continuously document everything I build, learn, and experiment with throughout the 6-month internship period.

+🎯 Goals of This Repository

-The goal is to maintain a structured record of:
+The objective of this repository is to maintain a structured record of:

-Practical embedded systems development
+⚙️ Practical embedded systems development

-Automation and industrial communication work
+🏭 Automation and industrial communication work

-Firmware development and debugging
+💻 Firmware development and debugging

-Hardware interfacing and PCB-related learning
+🔌 Hardware interfacing and basic PCB understanding

-Tools, frameworks, and protocols explored during the internship
+🧠 Technologies, tools, and protocols explored during the internship

-Internship Information
+🏢 Internship Information
+Field	Details

-Role: Embedded Systems / Automation Developer Intern
+Role	Embedded Systems / Automation Developer Intern Organization	Amotech Labs
-Organization: Amotech Labs
-Duration: 6 Months
+Duration	6 Months

-The internship focuses on gaining hands-on experience in:
+Focus Areas	Embedded Firmware, Automation, Industrial Communication 🧰 Internship Focus Areas

+During this internship, the work primarily revolves around the following domains.

+🔹 Embedded Firmware Development

+Microcontroller programming

-Embedded firmware development
+Embedded C development

+Peripheral interfacing

+Firmware debugging

+🔹 Industrial Communication

+Serial communication

+Protocol-based device communication

-Industrial communication protocols
+Industrial communication systems

+🔹 Automation Systems

-HMI / automation systems
+HMI interaction

+Automation workflows

+Industrial device control

-Hardware interfacing
+🔹 Hardware Interaction

+Interfacing external hardware

+Working with development boards

-Debugging real embedded systems
+Debugging embedded hardware setups

-Repository Purpose
+📚 Repository Purpose

-This repository acts as a centralized learning record during the internship.
+This repository serves as a centralized learning archive during the internship.

 It includes:

-Drivers developed during projects
+📦 Drivers developed during projects

-Experimental code
+🧪 Experimental embedded programs

-Protocol implementations
+🔗 Communication protocol implementations

-Automation/HMI work
+🖥️ Automation / HMI related work

-Weekly or project-based logs
+📝 Weekly or project-based learning logs

-Notes and learning resources
+📖 Notes and technical references

-Instead of storing scattered files, everything is organized here as a technical archive of the internship journey.
+Instead of storing files randomly, everything is organized here to create a clear technical timeline of my internship journey.

+🧠 Technologies Explored

+Some of the tools and technologies involved during this internship include:

+💻 Embedded C
+🔌 Serial Communication
+🔗 Industrial Communication Protocols
+⚙️ Microcontroller Programming
+🧪 Firmware Debugging
+📦 Git Version Control

+📌 Why This Repository Exists

+Engineering skills grow through consistent practice and documentation.

+This repository serves as:

+📂 A technical record of internship experience
+🧠 A learning archive for embedded development
+🚀 A portfolio of embedded and automation work

+⚠️ Disclaimer

+This repository contains personal learning documentation and experimental work completed during the internship.

+No proprietary or confidential information from Amotech Labs is included.